i2group/analyze/documentation/developer_essentials_example_audit_csv.md

     4. Repeat the instructions that you followed when you added the `master` directory to your Eclipse workspace.
 This time, add the `C:\IBM\i2analyze\SDK\sdk-projects\awc` directory to Eclipse.
     5. In the **Servers** tab at the bottom of the Eclipse application window, right-click the **awc** server and select **Add and Remove**.
     6. In the Add and Remove window, move **awc** from the **Available** list to the **Configured** list, and then click **Finish** to close the window.
+    7. Still in the **Servers** tab, right-click the **awc** server and select **Publish** to ensure that the server and its representation in Eclipse are synchronized.
-    7. Verify that you can still start both servers without seeing any new errors in the Console tab in Eclipse.
+    8. Verify that you can still start both servers without seeing any new errors in the **Console** tab in Eclipse.
         Note: If you restart the **awc** server while a client is connected to it, you might see an error in the **Console** tab that reports an unavailable server.
 If the server then initializes normally, you can safely disregard this report.
+        If you see error messages about the Solr indexing service, run the following command at your command prompt to ensure that the service is running:

+        ``` pre
+        build -t startSolr -s awc
+        ```

 The audit logging examples in Developer Essentials all require the contents of the `awc-audit-example-common` project.